 Monitoring and Identification

-The first one, you’ll be able to detect pest problems earlier enough and take the necessary control measures before any serious infestation or damage to your plants.
-Secondly, just because there are white bugs all over your plant doesn’t necessarily mean it’s a bad thing.
-Therefore, close observation helps you tell apart the good and bugs.
+First, you’ll be able to detect pest problems early enough and take the necessary control measures before any severe infestation or damage to your plants.

-The most common whitish bugs on most plants are mealybugs, whiteflies, scales, and root aphids.
-Mealybugs and root aphids look alike since they have a fluffy and cottony appearance but the latter are found on the soil surface and around the root area.
+Mealybugs and root aphids look alike since they are fluffy and cottony, but the latter is found on the soil surface and around the root area.

-Having this information is crucial to help you do a proper identification.
-Next, we look at each bug and control them.
+Having this information is crucial to help you make a proper identification.

 Mealybugs

-Mealybugs are small, fluffy-looking bugs that move very sluggishly and are easily recognizable.
-They look like small white puffs of cotton or fluffy deposits of white powder.
-The adult females cover themselves and their eggs with white, waxy material, making them look cottony.
-You’ll realize that it’s quite challenging to control mealybugs their wax helps repel most pesticides.
+Mealybugs are small, fluffy-looking bugs that move sluggishly and are easily recognizable.
+They look like tiny white puffs of cotton or fluffy deposits of white powder.

 What makes these fluffy white bugs dangerous is the fact that they suck plant sap, causing stunted and distorted growth and sometimes plant death.
-Like aphids, they excrete honeydew, providing the opportunity for the growth of sooty mold fungi.

 Let’s check them out: